 The informal economy is comprised of economic activities, enterprises and workers that do not receive social protection through work or legal protection through the state.
 The concept originally applied to self-employment in small unregistered enterprises.
 It has expanded to include wage employment in unprotected jobs.
 The first-ever global estimates of informal employment indicate 61 per cent of workers worldwide are now informal.
-Learn more about the informal economy.
+More about the informal economy

 The WIEGO Network was founded by 10 activists, researchers, and development practitioners who shared a concern that the working poor in the informal economy, especially women, are not understood, valued, or supported in policy circles or by the international development community.

-- to put issues of employment/work in general, and of informal workers in particular, at the centre of development discourse, policies and processes relating to growth and poverty
+- to put issues of employment/work, and especially of informal workers, at the centre of development discourse, policies and processes relating to growth and poverty

-- to investigate and increase understanding of the size, composition and contribution of the informal economy and of the status, needs and constraints of specific groups of informal workers
+- to investigate the size, composition and contribution of the informal economy and of the status, needs and constraints of specific groups of informal workers

-- to investigate and increase understanding of how different groups of the working poor, especially women, in the informal economy are linked to the formal economy and inserted into the global economy
+- to build understanding of how different groups of informal workers are linked to the formal economy and inserted into the global economy

 - to promote appropriate and equitable policies, laws, regulations and institutions that can improve and secure the livelihoods of the working poor in the informal economy